adsbynimbus/nimbus-ios-sample/README.md

 - Rosetta must be turned ON if using a M1 Mac

 ### Installation
-After cloning this repo, run `pod install` in the root folder
+After cloning this repo, run `pod install --repo-update` in the root folder

 ### Required Keys
 - Nimbus Sample App has already configured a publisher and API keys for testing purposes.
 Get your `Publisher Key` and Nimbus SDK `API Key` by contacting Nimbus Support